andyspectre/purlverizer/README.md

 # Pu(r)lverizer

-Purlverizer is a tool that can help you generate custom wordlists based on various inputs.
-At the moment it's an offline only tool that works by parsing Burp Suite project files or lists of URLs.
+Pulverize every URL found in the requests and responses of a Burp Suite file to craft target specific wordlists, or find potentially interesting endpoints.
+At the moment this is an offline only tool that works by parsing Burp Suite project files or lists of URLs.

 It can find: